revionlabs/revion-api/README.md

-# revion-api
+# Revion API

-Minimal backend services for Revion: auth, data storage, and weather proxy.
+Minimal backend services for Revion:

+- Auth
+- Data storage (income, habits, notes)
+- Weather and environment proxy

+Designed to stay as thin and stateless as possible.